jsb-dev/sit223-task6.1p/README.md

 ## `environments`

-Directories for pipeline environments, held locally for this example.
+Directories for fetching resources of different pipeline environments.

 - `production`